Welcome to Reception

 The children have continuous use of indoor and outdoor environments all year round and in all weathers so please ensure your child has the appropriate clothing for the weather conditions!
+Please NAME all of your child's uniform including their coats, plimsolls and shoes.
 We also advise that you provide a spare set of NAMED clothes in a drawstring bag that can remain on your child's peg in case it is needed.
 Please can we also ask that you provide your child with a pair of NAMED plimsolls to wear inside the classroom.

 Our Reception teachers are.........

 On a Monday, Tuesday, Thursday and Friday - Miss Turner (Foundation Stage Leader)

 On a Wednesday - Mrs Hambira